 - business oversight

 Oversight pays off because it brings accountability to the business.
+Oversight Boards are best for providing effective corporate governance.
 Implementing effective oversight puts a premium on Director independence and Board leadership.

-2. Look outside your private business – hire some independent Directors
+2. To improve governance effectiveness, look outside your private business for independent Directors

 Outside Directors aren’t constrained by their dependence on the business.
 So, it’s frequently easier for them to spot risks and identify opportunities that the business is facing.
 Including outside Directors in a private business requires some adjustment.
 However, the benefits – including long term sustainability of the business – can be significant.